-For the Sudakov FF of half-BPS operator at two-loop~\cite{vanNeerven:1985ja}, both the IR divergence and finite part are found to be exponentiated, however, the finite part stops exhibiting this nature at three-loop~\cite{Gehrmann:2011xn}.
-In order to capture the deviation, following the line of thought for the MHV amplitudes, a finite remainder function (FR) for the FFs at two-loop is introduced in ref.~\cite{Brandhuber:2010ad} which reads
+The BDS/ABDK ansatz~\cite{Anastasiou:2003kj,Bern:2005iz}, which says the maximally helicity violating (MHV) amplitude in planar ${\cal N}=4$ sYM is exponentiated in terms of the one-loop result along with the universal anomalous dimensions, gets violated for two-loop six-point amplitudes~\cite{Bern:2008ap,Drummond:2008aq}.
+In order to capture the deviation from the ansatz, a quantity called finite remainder is introduced~\cite{Bern:2008ap,Drummond:2008aq}.
+For the Sudakov FFs of half-BPS operator at two loop~\cite{vanNeerven:1985ja}, both the IR divergence and finite part are found to be exponentiated; however, the finite part stops exhibiting this nature at three loop~\cite{Gehrmann:2011xn}.
+In order to capture the deviation, following the line of thought for the MHV amplitudes, a finite remainder function (FR) for the FFs at two loop is introduced in Ref.~\cite{Brandhuber:2010ad}, which reads

-with $f^{(2)}(\epsilon)=-2\zeta_2+\epsilon\zeta_3-\frac{1}{5}\epsilon^2\zeta_2^2$ and $C^{(2)}=\frac{8}{5}\zeta_2^2$.
+with $f^{(2)}(\epsilon)=-2\zeta_2+\epsilon\zeta_3-\epsilon^2\zeta_2^2/{5}$ and $C^{(2)}={8}\zeta_2^2/{5}$.
 The quantities $f^{(2)}(\epsilon)$ and $C^{(2)}$ are independent of the number of operators and external states.
-Representing a two-loop FF in terms a quantity dictated by BDS/ABDK ansatz plus an extra part provides a nice way of representing the deviation from the exponentiation - the ansatz part captures the universal IR divergences that exponentiates whereas the extra part encapsulates the finite part in 4-dimensions.
-We compute the FR for both the FFs at two-loops and conclude that the finite parts of the two-point FFs with two-operator insertion do not exponentiate, unlike the case of single half-BPS operator insertion at two-loop~\cite{vanNeerven:1985ja}.
-The results of the form factors and finite remainders are provided as \ancillary~files with the \arXiv~submission.
+Representing a two-loop FF in terms of a quantity dictated by the BDS/ABDK ansatz plus an extra part provides a nice way of representing the deviation from the exponentiation --- the ansatz part captures the universal IR divergences that exponentiates whereas the extra part encapsulates the finite part in four dimensions.
+We compute the FR for both the FFs at two loops and conclude that the finite parts of the two-point FFs with the two operator insertion do not exponentiate, unlike the case of the single half-BPS operator insertion at two loop~\cite{vanNeerven:1985ja}.
+The results of the form factors and finite remainders are provided as \ancillary~ files with the \arXiv~(version-1) submission.